Skip to main content

 If menopause symptoms are your biggest concern, and vitamins and supplements don’t quite cut it, then a prescription product may be an ideal solution.
 Two of our favorite online services for menopause prescriptions are Musely and Winona.

 • Musely is a telehealth provider that offers prescription products for a wide range of dermatology concerns and conditions.
-However, it’s one of the only dermatology services we’ve come across that has a section of products dedicated to menopausal concerns, such as loss of skin elasticity, nail changes, hair loss, and more.
+It’s one of the only dermatology services we’ve come across that has a section of products dedicated to menopausal concerns, such as loss of skin elasticity, nail changes, hair loss, and more.

-• Winona is another telehealth service, but this one offers prescription hormone replacement therapy (HRT) in cream and pill form.
+• Winona is another telehealth service, but this one offers prescription hormone replacement therapy (HRT) in cream and pill forms.
 Your subscription also gives you access to menopause support webinars, Q&As, and peer support.

 A balanced diet